• 4,000 firms

 Pew Research Center finds broad support for DEI

-A recent Pew Research Center survey reports that 56% of employed U.S. adults view increased DEI efforts positively.
+For example, a 2023 Pew Research Center survey reports that 56% of employed U.S. adults view DEI efforts positively.
+However, views differ across groups.
+So leaders must track changing values while they handle complex public debate.

 Get the complete toolkit, free